Abstract

 - Ohio: approximately 2.3 million blood-lead results from children under six, covering 2005 to 2018 23.

-Across those roughly 4.2 million measured tests, the predicted hotspots showed moderate-to-substantial agreement with the locations where children actually carried elevated blood-lead, with Cohen's kappa scores of 0.49 to 0.63 22.
-EPA interpreted kappa on a fixed scale: below 0.4 is low, above 0.4 to 0.6 is moderate, above 0.6 to 0.8 is substantial, and above 0.8 is near-perfect agreement 23.
+Across those roughly 4.2 million measured tests, the predicted hotspots agreed moderately to substantially with where children actually carried elevated blood lead, at Cohen's kappa of 0.49 to 0.63 22.
+EPA read kappa on a fixed scale: below 0.4 low, 0.4 to 0.6 moderate, 0.6 to 0.8 substantial, above 0.8 near-perfect 23.
 A companion tract-scale study of Ohio by the same EPA group reports a comparable band, kappa 0.54 to 0.64 comparing observed blood-lead hotspots against the predictive indices across the 3.5, 5, and 10 µg/dL reference values 24.

-Two further results from the paper matter for anyone building on it.
+Two further results matter for anyone building on it.
 First, a reduced three-variable model, using only percent of homes built before 1940, percent built before 1950, and the percent of families with an income-to-poverty ratio above 2, performed comparably to the full five-variable model, holding kappa at 0.51 to 0.63 across the Michigan and Ohio datasets 23.
-That is the result that makes a transparent, reproducible national map possible from public data alone: the heavy lifting is done by housing age plus poverty.
+Housing age plus poverty account for most of the predictive power, which is what makes a transparent, reproducible national map possible from public data alone.
 Second, the authors anchor the entire effort in the established toxicology, stating plainly that "there is no known level of lead exposure to be without risk" 23.
-A screening map does not need to find a safe threshold, because there is none; it needs to rank where exposure concentrates.
+A screening map does not need to find a safe threshold, because none exists; it only has to rank where exposure concentrates.

 Our method, in brief